AriaFallah/WebpackTutorial/part1/README.md

 without requiring a full page refresh.
 This is really handy if you need to maintain the state of the page while you are editing your code.

-* Include any type of file into your javascript - Reduces need for other build tools, and allows you to programmatically modify/use those files.
+* Include any type of file into your JavaScript - Reduces need for other build tools, and allows you to programmatically modify/use those files.

 ## The Basics